rapid7/propsd/README.md

 # Deprecated
 This repository is now deprecated.
-This project will not receive new changes from Rapid.
+This project will not receive new changes from Rapid7.

 # Propsd
 [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]